markdumay/synology-pihole/README.md

     ```

 ### Configuration
-The Pi-hole [FAQ][pihole_dns] describes various options on how to configure Pi-hole as DNS server.
-The portal of Pi-hole is available by navigating to `http://ip_address/admin/` (replacing `ip_address` with the correct IP address).
+The Pi-hole [FAQ][pihole_dns] describes various options on how to configure the Pi-hole DNS server.
+The Pi-hole administor web interface is available by navigating to `http://ip_address/admin/` (replacing `ip_address` with the correct IP address).

 ## Contributing